davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-It is often useful to define both eviction and expiration policies, particularly with a system like {pivotal-gemfire-name}, because it primarily keeps data in memory (on the JVM Heap).
+It is often useful to define both eviction and expiration policies, particularly with a system like VMware GemFire, because it primarily keeps data in memory (on the JVM Heap).
 Your data volume size may far exceed the amount of available JVM Heap memory, and keeping too much data on the JVM Heap can cause Garbage Collection (GC) issues.